TBD54566975/developer.tbd.website/examples/tutorials/fan-club-credential/README.md

 The index.js file contains the main logic for the example.
 It performs the following steps:

 * Creates issuer and subject DIDs.
-* Defines a ticket credential class (TSwiftFanClub).
+* Defines a ticket credential class (SwiftiesFanClub).
 * Creates an unsigned VC.
 * Signs the VC using the issuer's did.
 * Verifies the signed VC.